 The Humber community benefits from having The Tzu Chi Clinic of Traditional Chinese Medicine on campus.
 Students in the TCM program are fortunate to complete many of their clinical hours in this operating clinic.
 Applying their theoretical knowledge, students are supervised by professional, registered practitioners; proven leaders in the field of TCM Ontario.
 Students will progress from guided to independent application of TCM skills, including: gathering a medical history, performing tongue and pulse exam, determining a TCM diagnosis and treatment plan, prescribing herbal formulas and executing acupuncture procedures.
 Students will also complete hours within the herbal dispensary, compounding, processing and dispensing herbal formulas.

 Humber has state-of-the-art teaching and learning facilities purposely designed to support student success.
 Students enrolled in the TCM Practitioner program will access collaborative learning spaces in the formal teaching and learning periods.
 All laboratories are a high-quality, comprehensive learning environments.
 As well, students will access innovative and accessible informal learning spaces where interactions with learners enrolled in the traditional health sciences programs can occur, strengthening their awareness of the entire health-care team.
 Moreover, Humber is the only English speaking publicly funded College in Ontario with a human cadaver laboratory to support experiential learning.
-Students of the TCM Practitioner program have access to a dedicated human cadaver for the purpose of studying acupuncture anatomy and technique, leading our students to greater competence and confidence.
+Students of the TCM Practitioner program have access to the human cadaver lab for the purpose of studying acupuncture anatomy and technique, leading our students to greater competence and confidence.

 You hold the patient's needs and well-being as a priority.
 You are a self-motivated individual, with a strong, caring, work ethic, and strong interpersonal skills.
 You have the confidence to make clinical and business decisions to be successful in this career.